2.14 Provisions, Contingent Liabilities and Contingent Assets

 2.17 Borrowing and Borrowing costs

-difference between the proceeds (net of transaction costs) and the redemption amount is recognized in Statement of profit and loss over the period of the borrowings using the effective interest method.
-Borrowings are derecognized from the balance sheet when the obligation specified in the
+Borrowings are initially recognized at fair value, net of transaction costs incurred.
+Borrowings are subsequently measured at amortized cost.
+Any difference between ]the proceeds (net of transaction costs) and the redemption amount is recognized in Statement of profit and loss over the period of the borrowings using the effective interest method.
+Borrowings are derecognized from the balance sheet when the obligation specified in the contract is discharged, cancelled or expired.
+The difference between the

-and loss as other gains/(losses).
-Borrowings are classified as current liabilities unless the Company has an unconditional right to defer settlement of
+carrying amount of a borrowings that has been extinguished or transferred to another party and the consideration paid, including any non¬ cash assets transferred or liabilities assumed, is recognized in Statement of profit and loss as other gains/(losses).
+Borrowings are classified as current liabilities unless the Company has an unconditional right to defer settlement of the liability for at least 12 months after the reporting period.

-ready for its intended use are capitalized as part of the cost of the asset.
+Borrowing costs directly attributable to the acquisition, construction or production of an asset that necessarily takes a substantial period of time to get ready for its intended use are capitalized as part of the cost of the asset.
 All other borrowing costs are expensed in the period in which they occur.
 Borrowing costs consist of interest and other costs that an entity incurs in connection with the borrowing of funds.
-Borrowing cost also includes
+Borrowing cost also includes exchange differences to the extent regarded as an adjustment to the borrowing costs.

-get ready for its intended use are capitalized as a part of cost pertaining to those assets.
+Borrowing costs which are directly attributable to acquisition / construction of qualifying assets that necessarily takes a substantial period of time to get ready for its intended use are capitalized as a part of cost pertaining to those assets.
 All other borrowing costs are recognized as expense in the period in which they are incurred.

-2.18 Employee Benefits Short-term Employees Benefits
+2.18 Employee Benefits

 All employee benefits payable wholly within twelve months of rendering services are classified as short term employee benefits.
 Benefits such as salaries, wages, short-term compensated absences, performance incentives etc., are recognized during the period in which the employee renders related services and are measured at undiscounted amount expected to be paid when the liabilities are settled.